qyNut/CTSP/README.md

 To Run the code, start from CAM.m or SimVessel.m

 # Folder Structure
-"fdct" folder includes the curvelet transform/inverse transform introduced by E. J. Candès [fdct](https://epubs.siam.org/doi/abs/10.1137/05064182X)
+"fdct" folder includes the curvelet transform/inverse transform introduced by E. J. Candès [[Fast Discrete Curvelet Transform]](https://epubs.siam.org/doi/abs/10.1137/05064182X)

 "recon" folder includes the iteration function used for recover the incomplete image